-Engineers are concerned with developing economical and safe solutions to practical positive and motivating thirty-week problems, by applying mathematics and scientific knowledge while considering technical constraints.
+Engineers are concerned with developing economical and safe solutions to practical The programmes above start in Year 2. problems, by applying mathematics and scientific knowledge while considering technical constraints.
 LM116 Engineering common entry is designed to provide you with a gateway to your preferred engineering discipline.
 You will complete a broad first year which will introduce you to various topics in engineering.
 Having gained a better understanding of each subject area, you then choose your preferred pathway to specialise for the remaining years of your degree programme.
 At UL, you get to try before you decide.